spessasus/spessasynth_core/docs/extra/4-0-migration-guide.md

 Removed. `addSoundBank` can be used to replace an existing one.
 `reloadManager` could cause issues with embedded sound banks.

+### channel configuration

+Removed.
+It only had one property (velocity override) which can be implemented via key modifiers.

 ### Synthesizer Snapshot

 The following properties have been replaced by a property `masterParameters`: